Crazy Arcade: Map themes

 BnB features at least twenty differently themed regions, each containing a number of playable maps.
 Winning conditions vary among each region; while in most maps a player can win by eliminating all opponents, some regions encourage players to win by clearing specific "missions" that are unique to each region.

 A series of upgraded regions (indicated by an "Ex" prefix) can only be accessed by playing at a participating PC bang or purchasing a room upgrade from the game's online shop.

 Mobile Crazy Arcade(M)

-On the mobile!
-Crazy arcade BnB M!
-It is similar with original Crazy Arcade but has more skills.
+The mobile version, Mobile Crazy Arcade(M), is similar to the original Crazy Arcade but has more skills.

 Reception

-GameZone's Michael Splechta gave the game an 8/10, saying "PopTag! is a fun game that doesn't require players to invest a ton of time into it to enjoy themselves.
-It has fun modes that let players enjoy the game on their own, and short VS. matches that can get extremely competitive."
+GameZone's Michael Splechta gave the game an 8/10: "PopTag! is a fun game that doesn't require players to invest a ton of time into it to enjoy themselves.
+It has fun modes that let players enjoy the game on their own, and short VS. matches that can get extremely competitive".